 Importance of chromatin insulators

 It has become increasingly apparent that proper control of gene expression requires complex organization of DNA at the level of chromatin.
 Chromatin insulators are DNA-protein complexes that influence gene expression by establishing chromatin domains subject to distinct transcriptional controls, likely through alteration of their spatial organization.
 Insulators enforce the strict specific and temporal expression of complex loci such as the Drosophila bithorax complex (BX-C), a master regulator of body segmentation, and the vertebrate beta-globin locus, which changes in expression during erythroid development.
-Therefore, studying the mechanisms and regulation of insulator function is essential to further understand how higher order chromatin structure influences the intricately orchestrated transcriptional programs needed for proper development and differentiation.
-We primarily utilize the biochemically and genetically tractable model system Drosophila, which harbors the largest diversity of known chromatin insulator complexes.
+Loss of insulator activity can result in substantial positive or negative changes in gene expression, culminating in disease, defects in development, and/or lethality.
+For example, deletion of insulator binding sites at the H19/IGF2 imprinting center have been implicated in Beckwith-Wiedemann syndrome and Wilms’ Tumor.

 The gypsy chromatin insulator

-Defined by the specific binding of the Su(Hw) zinc finger DNA-binding protein, gypsy insulator complexes tend to associate with gene-poor, transcriptionally inert regions of the genome.
+We primarily utilize the biochemically and genetically tractable model system Drosophila, which harbors the largest diversity of known chromatin insulator complexes.
+Defined by the specific binding of the Su(Hw) zinc finger DNA-binding protein,gypsy insulator complexes tend to associate with gene-poor, transcriptionally inert regions of the genome.
 Within the nucleus, gypsy insulator complexes concentrate at approximately 200nm diameter ovoid structures termed insulator bodies, which are tethered stably to the nuclear matrix.
 The proper localization of insulator bodies is highly correlated with gypsy chromatin insulator function, but their precise function and spatial relationship with respect to the genome is not well understood.
-We are currently investigating the ultrastructure of insulator bodies within the surrounding chromatin environment.
+We are investigating the ultrastructure of insulator bodies within the surrounding chromatin environment.

-We identified a novel, tissue-specific negative regulator of gypsy insulator function that affects both enhancer blocking and barrier activities.
+We recently identified two novel, tissue-specific negative regulators of gypsy insulator function that affect both enhancer blocking and barrier activities.
 Shep can bind directly to Su(Hw) as well as another core component of the gypsy insulator complex, potentially competing with inter- or intra-insulator complex interactions and thereby neutralizing insulator activity.
 Shep is highly enriched in the CNS and may serve to negatively regulate insulator function in these cell types to promote CNS-specific gene expression programs.
-Intriguingly, Shep harbors two highly conserved RNA recognition motifs (RRMs), and genetic evidence points to a functional relationship between its RNA-binding capability and insulator function.
+Shep harbors two highly conserved RNA recognition motifs (RRMs), and genetic evidence points to a functional relationship between its RNA-binding capability and insulator function.
+In contrast, Rump, which contains 3 RRMs, antagonizes gypsy insulator activity in tissues outside of the CNS.
+Given that Rump is ubiquitously expressed, we are examining potential mechanisms for its specificity of action.

 Using RNA immunoprecipitation followed by deep sequencing (RIP-seq), we made the striking finding that certain mRNAs, including that encoding Su(Hw) itself, associate stably with gypsy insulator complexes.
 Expression of untranslatable versions of these mRNAs alters insulator body localization and promotes insulator activity.
 We speculate that these, and possibly other mRNAs, also harbor a noncoding function, such as acting as a scaffold for insulator complexes at specific subnuclear locations.
 We continue to delve into the mechanisms by which these mRNAs function and the roles of RNA-binding proteins in insulator regulation.